De Havilland Canada DHC-1 Chipmunk

 The de Havilland Canada DHC-1 Chipmunk (or Chippie) is a tandem, two-seat, single-engined primary trainer aircraft designed and developed by Canadian aircraft manufacturer de Havilland Canada.
 It was developed shortly after the Second World War and sold in large numbers during the immediate post-war years, being typically employed as a replacement for the de Havilland Tiger Moth biplane.
-The type certificate of the aircraft is now owned by the De Havilland Canada founded in 2019.
+The type certificate of the aircraft is now held by De Havilland Aircraft of Canada Limited (DHC) founded in 2019.

 The Chipmunk was the first postwar aviation project conducted by de Havilland Canada.
 It performed its maiden flight on 22 May 1946 and was introduced to operational service that same year.
 During the late 1940s and 1950s, the Chipmunk was procured in large numbers by military air services such as the Royal Canadian Air Force (RCAF), Royal Air Force (RAF), and several other nations' air forces, where it was often utilised as their standard primary trainer aircraft.
 The type was produced under licence by de Havilland in the United Kingdom, who would produce the vast majority of Chipmunks, as well as by OGMA (Oficinas Gerais de Material Aeronáutico) in Portugal.
 The type was slowly phased out of service beginning in the late 1950s, although in the ab initio elementary training role, this did not happen in the Royal Air Force until 1996, when it was replaced by the Scottish Aviation Bulldog.